MirageNet/Mirage/doc/docs/guides/scene-loading/manual-scene-loading.md

 1. Mark `Player` as not ready, using [NetworkPlayer.SceneIsReady](/docs/reference/Mirage/NetworkPlayer#sceneisready)
 2. Send `SceneMessage` to clients

+*If the scene is already loaded on server, skip steps 3/4.
+This might be the case if you are loading a scene for a player that joins late.*

+3. Load the scene on server
+4. Call [ServerObjectManager.SpawnSceneObjects](/docs/reference/Mirage/ServerObjectManager#spawnsceneobjects) (This will tell Mirage to call Spawn on unspawned Scene objects)

 **Client**

 *After receiving `SceneMessage`*

-3. (optional) Mark local player as not ready
+5. (optional) Mark local player as not ready
-4. Load the scene
+6. Load the scene on client

 *After loading finished*

-5. Call [ClientObjectManager.PrepareToSpawnSceneObjects](/docs/reference/Mirage/ClientObjectManager#preparetospawnsceneobjects) (This will tell Mirage about any new scene objects)
+7. Call [ClientObjectManager.PrepareToSpawnSceneObjects](/docs/reference/Mirage/ClientObjectManager#preparetospawnsceneobjects) (This will tell Mirage about any new scene objects)
-6. (optional) Mark local player as ready
+8. (optional) Mark local player as ready
-7. Send `SceneReadyMessage` to the server
+9. Send `SceneReadyMessage` to the server

 **Server**

 *After receiving `SceneReadyMessage`*

-8. Mark the player as ready using: `player.SceneIsReady = true`
+10. Mark the player as ready using: `player.SceneIsReady = true`
-9. Call [ServerObjectManager.SpawnVisibleObjects](/docs/reference/Mirage/ServerObjectManager#spawnvisibleobjectsinetworkplayer-boolean) or [ServerObjectManager.AddCharacter](/docs/reference/Mirage/ServerObjectManager#addcharacterinetworkplayer-networkidentity) (Mirage will send spawn message to client)
+11. Call [ServerObjectManager.SpawnVisibleObjects](/docs/reference/Mirage/ServerObjectManager#spawnvisibleobjectsinetworkplayer-boolean) or [ServerObjectManager.AddCharacter](/docs/reference/Mirage/ServerObjectManager#addcharacterinetworkplayer-networkidentity) (Mirage will send spawn message to client)

 ### SpawnVisibleObjects vs AddCharacter